temporalio/documentation/docs-src/references/configuration.md

 ---
 id: configuration
 title: Temporal Cluster configuration reference
+description: Much of the behavior of a Temporal Cluster is configured using the `development.yaml` file.
 sidebar_label: Cluster configuration
 toc_max_heading_level: 5
+tags:
+  - reference
 ---

 Much of the behavior of a Temporal Cluster is configured using the `development.yaml` file and may contain the following top-level sections: